YOOHOYOUNG/auto_trade/instructions.md

 - **Contents**:
     - `current_time`: Current time in milliseconds since the Unix epoch.
     - `orderbook`: Current market depth details.
-    - `btt_balance`: The amount of bittorrent currently held.
+    - `currency_balance`: The amount of BTT currently held.
     - `krw_balance`: The amount of Korean Won available for trading.
-    - `btt_avg_buy_price`: The average price at which the held bittorrent was purchased.
+    - `currency_avg_buy_price`: The average price at which the held BTT was purchased.
 Example structure for JSON Data 2 (Current Investment State) is as follows:
 ```json
 {